mandraga/upernes/README.md

 (check source/asm/memap.txt for information on code and data remaping)

 Status:
-The disassembler and assembler coded in C++ is nearly finished.
+The disassembler and assembler coded in C++ is nearly finished since 2011.
-The emulated PPU is work in progress, any working contribution will be apreciated.
+The emulated PPU is work in progress, it must be taken at once with a clear view of what os programmed.
+Any working contribution will be apreciated.
 Basically, the remaining work is: finish the io APU emulation, integrate the NSF player for SNES by Memblers, add/fix interrupts.
-Bonus to do: add comon bank switching.
+And finally add comon bank switching for bigger roms.
-The emulation part is very tricky because not everything is at his original place and because of assembler.
+The emulation part is very tricky because not everything is at his original place and because of the assembler langage.

-Developed in 2010-2011 by Patrick Xavier Areny

-Released on GitHub in sept 2015 under the GPL licence.
+Copyright 2015 Patrick Xavier Areny released under the GPL licence.